 - The average lawn requires only one inch of water per week to stay green.
 Overwatering doesn’t improve your lawn’s health and results in runoff and water waste.
-Place a series of shallow containers throughout your lawn.
-Turn the sprinklers on and water your grass.
-When you’re finished, measure the water in the dishes.
-Adjust the time until the water is about one inch deep.

 - Regularly check and adjust your sprinklers.
 Water only your lawn and not the pavement.
 See if you qualify for an irrigation controller rebate.